 The natural and geographical characteristics of the city gave it many sources of income.
 The rich forests provided plentiful lumber -- raw material for the manufacture of furniture and for the building trade and a major item of export to Germany.
 This provided a source of income for many lumber dealers, lumber-jacks and handlers of wood. . . .
 On the convenient roads many people found employment as chauffeurs, transporting people to Kovna, Vilkomir and to the railway station outside the city.
 The vehicles of these chauffeurs and those of the farmers and landlords in the vicinity provided the foundation for many local trades; smithery, tannery, wagon-making etc.

-Lithuanians who had become assimilated to the Poles, minor noblemen and
+neighborhood--Poles Lithuanians who had become assimilated to the Poles,

-farmers, "Starobriadcy", old-fashioned Russians whom the Communities transferred
+minor noblemen and farmers, "Starobriadcy", old-fashioned Russians whom

-of the pigs and the neighing of the horses could be heard from every corner
+and the neighing of the horses could be heard from every corner of the

 from the beerhalls would bellow forth.
 The stores would become crowded